• Chaperoned — $450 + airfare

 Homestays in Yunguilla introduce students to local community-led conservation, traditional farming, and everyday Ecuadorian life.
 They see how culture and ecology shape one another across both the Andes and the islands.

 Service, hikes, and island activities create friendships built on shared effort and discovery.
-Many return with bonds formed through meaningful work and quiet moments in wild places.
+Many return with bonds formed through shared work and quiet moments in wild places.

 Students complete 12 verified service hours supporting reforestation and sustainability projects.
 These experiences teach responsible travel and the importance of protecting fragile ecosystems.